Tips for optimizing your business blog for conversions

 Use bolding to draw attention to key points.

-While these formatting elements may not seem like they’d increase conversions and would instead increase dwell time, the longer people stay on your page reading your content, the more likely they are to learn from you and build trust, in turn, making them more willing to convert.
+While these formatting elements may not seem like they’d increase conversions and would instead increase dwell time, the longer people stay on your page reading your content, the more likely they are to learn from you and build trust, which in turn, makes them more willing to convert.

-A big problem a lot of businesses have is that when it comes to answering questions, they always find a way to steer the conversation back towards themselves.
+A big problem a lot of businesses have is that when it comes to answering questions, they always find a way to steer the conversation back toward themselves.

 Sure, you want to tell them all about your brand and all the amazing ways you can help them, and I’m not saying you can’t do that.
 All I’m saying is focus on education first and save your pitch for later.